Control the removal of duty-suspended and duty-paid goods from the excise warehouse

 2. comply with the relevant regulations for moving excise goods

-confirm that all Her Majesty's Revenue and Customs (HMRC) *documentation *is completed in accordance with their requirements
+5. confirm that all His Majesty’s Revenue and Customs (HMRC) documentation is completed in accordance with their requirements

-undertake the relevant organisational and *Her Majesty's Revenue and Customs (HMRC) *procedures for the *submission *and *declaration *of duty incurred
+8. undertake the relevant organisational and His Majesty’s Revenue and Customs (HMRC) procedures for the submission and declaration of duty incurred

-confirm that all movements are finalised on the required Her Majesty's Revenue and Customs (HMRC) *systems and that any *discrepancies *are reported to the *responsible person *within the organisation and *Her Majesty's Revenue and Customs (HMRC)
+11. confirm that all movements are finalised on the required His Majesty’s Revenue and Customs (HMRC) systems and that any discrepancies are reported to the responsible person within the organisation and His Majesty’s Revenue and Customs (HMRC)

 Knowledge and Understanding